HikaruN2525/HikaruN2525.github.io-Release/graduation research/README(graduation research).md

 Furthermore, the code performs statistical tests.
 There are two types of statistical tests: the Jarque–Bera test and the multiple comparison method (Steel-Dwass method).

-In addition, the following portfolio management evaluation indicators are used.
+In addition, the following are mainly used for portfolio management evaluation indicators.

 - Return
 - Risk
 - Sharpe ratio